pulumi/pulumi/docs/mupack.md

 MuIL does not support function overloading.

+### Threading/Async/Await

+There is no multithreading in MuIL.
+And there is no I/O.  As a result, there is no need for threading constructor, or the commonly found `async` and `await` features in modern programming languages.

 ### Smaller Items

 MuIL doesn't currently support "attributes" (a.k.a., decorators).
 This isn't for any principled reason other than the